-Purchasing your first home is an exciting milestone, but there are also a lot of moving parts.
+Buying your first home is an exciting decision, but there are also a lot of unknowns.
 Are there any hidden problems?
-Do the utililities seem like they’re holding up?
-A common thing for first time home buyers to inspect}review is the condition of the house’s HVAC heating and cooling.
-A furnace that’s in particularly rough shape can sometimes be the difference between making an offer on a house and searching elsewhere.
+Do the utilities seem like they’re in good shape?
+A good thing for first-time home buyers to review is the condition of the house’s HVAC heating and cooling.
+A furnace that’s in particularly rough shape could be the difference between making an offer on a house and searching elsewhere.

 What Should Be on Your HVAC Checklist?